Greene County License Hearing Guide

 Possible Outcomes

-- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive under certain conditions (see below).
+- Restricted/Hardship License Granted: Even if the suspension is upheld, you may be eligible for a limited driving permit or hardship license, allowing you to drive for specific purposes, such as work, school, or medical appointments.

 Hardship/Restricted License in Georgia

-- Eligibility Requirements: Georgia law outlines specific requirements for obtaining a hardship license.
-Generally, you must demonstrate a need to drive for essential purposes, such as work, school, medical appointments, or attending court-ordered programs.
-There is typically a waiting period before you can apply for a hardship license. .
+- Eligibility Requirements: Eligibility requirements for a hardship license vary depending on the reason for the suspension.
+Generally, you must demonstrate a need to drive for work, school, medical appointments, or other essential purposes.

-- What You Can Drive For: A hardship license typically restricts you to driving only for specific purposes, such as going to and from work, school, medical appointments, or probation meetings.
+- What You Can Drive For: A hardship license typically restricts you to driving only for specific purposes, such as commuting to and from work, attending school, seeking medical treatment, or attending court-ordered programs.

 Getting Your License Back